CNC microscopy for fun

 You can see in the follow image, the pattern that the software generates for the movement of the CNC microscope whilst moving across a sample and capturing images.

-I then made use of Hugin to stitch the resulting images. following the procedure from – https://hugin.sourceforge.io/tutorials/scans/en.shtml
+I made use of Hugin to stitch the resulting images. following the procedure from – https://hugin.sourceforge.io/tutorials/scans/en.shtml

 The first image consists of microscope images of a book cover.
 You can see how the image becomes more out of focus nearer the bottom.
-I’m going to investigate focus stacking as one means of fixing this.
+Later in this article I talk about using a simple auto focus algorithm.

 Mean Square Error (MSE)